KevReece/Dungeon/README.md

 - loop levels or complete game?
 - dialog as lightbox (and improve scaling)
 - prettify ui (redo all images)
+- show in contact enemies on enemy component (with direction icon)
 - improve performance of action
 - intro (backstory?) and gameplay explanation
 - about page?